hpi-bp1819-naumann/shift-detector/docs/source/checks/conditional_probabilities.rst

 Rule Reduction
 ##############

-6. Intermediate result rules are partitioned in those rules that only appear in the first data set, those rules that only appear in the second data set, and those rules that appear in both data sets and consist of a left and a right side (called mutual rules).
+6. Intermediate result rules are partitioned in those that only appear in the first data set, those that only appear in the second data set, and those that appear in both data sets and have a non-empty right side (called mutual rules).
 7. Mutual rules are filtered for those exceeding ``min_delta_supports`` and ``min_delta_confidences`` and sorted in descending order according to the absolute difference of their confidence values and the maximum of their supports of left side values.
-Rules whose support value is 0 in one data set come last.
+Rules whose support value are 0 in one data set come last.
 8. Rules that only appear in one data set are filtered for significant rules.
-A rule is significant if there exists no other rule whose set of attribute value combinations is a subset of the set of attribute value combinations of the significant rule.
+A rule is significant if there exists no other rule whose set of attribute value pairs is a proper subset of the set of attribute value pairs of the significant rule.
 Significant rules are then sorted in descending order according to their support of left side and their support.